 These men and women have sacrificed so much to protect our country, and they deserve to be treated with the utmost dignity and respect.

-In 2019, veteran unemployment reached its lowest point in history at 2.3 percent.
+In 2022, veteran unemployment reached its lowest point in three years at 3 percent.
 But we can — and must — do more to help our veterans re-enter the civilian workforce and society.

-In 2020, Congress passed legislation to provide more mental health resources to veterans.
-The aim of this legislation was to combat the increasingly high rate of veteran suicide in America.
-As a member of the Veterans Affairs Committee, I’m focused on oversight of the VA to ensure that these resources are used judiciously, so veterans receive the high-quality, specialized care, support, and job-training they need to make the transition back home and lead successful lives as civilians.
+As a member of the Veterans Affairs Committee, I’m focused on identifying targeted and meaningful changes that can be made to how the U.S. Department of Veterans’ Affairs (VA) delivers benefits and care to America’s veterans and servicemembers.
+Additionally, it is important to increase oversight of the VA to ensure that resources are used judiciously so that veterans receive the high-quality and specialized care, support, and job-training they need to make the transition back home and lead successful lives as civilians.

 Seemingly small changes to how the VA delivers care and benefits can make a big difference to veterans and their families.
 My office is committed to identifying targeted and meaningful improvements we can make to the VA through legislation.

 Veterans have risked their lives for us, the least we can do is streamline access and availability to quality care, lifesaving therapeutics, and vaccines.

 I co-sponsored the SAVE LIVES Act, which Congress passed and President Biden signed into law, to increase accessibility to the COVID-19 vaccine for service members and their spouses.

 Codify MISSION access standards to protect current veteran eligibility standards for MISSION’s Veterans Community Care Program.